 Suggested Emphasis or Theme: Make careful choices because they have consequences.

 Abram and his nephew, Lot, both prospered while living in the land of Canaan.
-Their servants began to argue over whose flocks and herds should have the little amount of grass that was available.
-To solve the problem Abram told Lot to choose an area for himself and that he (Abram) would take what was left.
+Their servants began to argue over whose flocks and herds should have the little grass available.
+To solve the problem, Abram told Lot to choose an area for himself and that he (Abram) would take what was left.
 Lot chose the more fertile land and moved near a place where very bad people lived.
-Abram began living in a less fertile area but God blessed him and told him that all of that land would someday belong to his descendants.
+Abram began living in a less fertile area, but God blessed him and told him that all of that land would someday belong to his descendants.

 Part of this prosperity was due to a sojourn in Egypt (Genesis 12:10-13:1).
-The time in Egypt is a good reminder that Abram had great faith but was not a perfect man.
+The time in Egypt is a good reminder that Abram had great faith but was not perfect.
 Abram lied to Pharaoh and allowed Sarai to be taken into Pharaoh’s harem for his own protection.
-Despite Abram’s behavior God kept his promise and protected and blessed him.
-Because of God’s blessings Abram and Lot’s wealth and entourage seem to have increased greatly by the time they returned here, to Canaan, after the famine.
+Despite Abram’s behaviour God kept his promise and protected and blessed him.
+Because of God’s blessings, Abram and Lot’s wealth and entourage seem to have significantly increased by the time they returned to Canaan after the famine.

-This was not the first time Abram had been in Bethel which is north-west of the Dead Sea.
-Shechem and Bethel had been early stops years before when Abram begun his journey (Genesis 12:8).
-He had previously set up camp near Bethel and worshiped there by building an altar to God.
+This was not Abram’s first time in Bethel, which is northwest of the Dead Sea.
+Shechem and Bethel had been early stops years before when Abram began his journey (Genesis 12:8).
+He had previously set up camp near Bethel and worshipped there by building an altar to God.

-But now, this story opens with Abram, Lot and all of their possessions and livestock located near Bethel.
-Besides Abram and Lot there were also others living in the area (Canaanites and Perizzites) so it soon became apparent that this area was not fertile enough to support all of the flocks and livestock.
-Those watching Abram’s and Lot’s flocks and herds began to quarrel over the resources so Abram decided it was best to divide the groups and move to different places.
+But now, this story opens with Abram, Lot and all of their possessions and livestock near Bethel.
+Besides Abram and Lot, others lived in the area (Canaanites and Perizzites).
+Hence, it soon became apparent that this area was not fertile enough to support all of the flocks and livestock.
+Those watching Abram’s and Lot’s flocks and herds began to quarrel over the resources, so Abram decided it was best to divide the groups and move to different places.

-Lot looked up and saw what, to him, seemed the obvious choice.
+Lot looked up and saw what seemed the obvious choice to him.
 It was the fertile land along the Jordan River valley.
 He moved all of his possessions and family to live in tents near the city of Sodom.
 Choosing to live in tents near this Godless city proved to have disastrous consequences later on.
 In Genesis 14:8-16 we find Lot ended up actually having settled in the city of Sodom.
-His family was carried off from there during a war and Abram ended up rescuing him.
-But Lot eventually returned to that city and his family was brought low in the Destruction of Sodom and Gomorah.
+His family was carried off from there during a war, and Abram ended up rescuing him.
+But Lot eventually returned to that city, and his family was brought low in the Destruction of Sodom and Gomorrah.

-Lot looked up and saw immediate value (Genesis 13:10) while Abram, in direct contrast, looked at land through the vision of faith.
-He settled in the land of Caanan in the less fertile area near Hebron.
+Lot looked up and saw immediate value (Genesis 13:10), while Abram, in direct contrast, looked at the land through the vision of faith.
+He settled in the land of Canaan in the less fertile area near Hebron.
 Abram chose where to live based on his faith in God keeping his promises.
 Much later, again in contrast to Lot, Abram will refuse gifts from the King of Sodom because he knew all of his financial blessings came from God alone (Genesis 14:21-24).

 The Lord said to Abram after Lot had parted from him, “Look around from where you are, to the north and south, to the east and west.
 All the land that you see I will give to you and your offspring forever.
 I will make your offspring like the dust of the earth, so that if anyone could count the dust, then your offspring could be counted.
 Go, walk through the length and breadth of the land, for I am giving it to you.”
 Genesis 13:14-17, NIV